-Indicate the effect of each DP on performance
+Indicate the effect of each DP on performance.
 For each DP, ABS asks agencies to describe and assess their performance measures.

 - ABS presents a listing of your agency's available performance measures (from the Results through Performance Management System (RPM).
-Enter the expected incremental performance change by fiscal year. - ABS provides a text field for performance outcomes where agencies are required to describe and quantify the specific performance outcomes you expect from this funding change.
-What outcomes and results will occur?
-What undesired results are reduced, eliminated, or mitigated?
-Explain how efficiencies are optimized.
-Identify all Lean initiatives and their expected outcomes.
-Include incremental performance metrics.
+Enter the expected incremental performance change by fiscal year to any relevant existing measures. - ABS provides a text field for performance outcomes where agencies are required to describe and quantify the specific performance outcomes you expect from this funding change.
+What baseline performance do you expect without this change, and how would the new funding impact it?
+How will you measure success?
+Is the data already being collected, or is new data collection included in your costs?
+Will you be able to examine disparities in the impact on different populations or communities?